Built-in agent reference

 merge

 Takes an AI-edited document and merges the improvements back into your original, keeping the best of both.
-It understands context, so it won't blindly overwrite your careful phrasing with generic rewrites.
+It understands context, so it does not overwrite your careful phrasing with generic rewrites.

 Best for: Applying AI-suggested edits from output files, incorporating reviewer suggestions, combining different drafts